rmarable/Ec2InstanceMaker/USE-CASES-TESTED.md

   *  centos6 (openssl-1.0.1e dependency)
   *  ubuntu1404 (no amazon-efs-utils native support)

-* There is no support for Lustre on any version of Ubuntu due to kernel and documentation inconsistencies.
+* Lustre on any version of Ubuntu is unsupported due to kernel, package, and documentation inconsistencies.

 ## Single Ondemand Instance With Defaults